christian-fei/christian-fei.github.io-pandoc/posts/2018-11-28-Publishing-org-scoped-npm-packages-with-travis.md

 title: Publishing org scoped npm packages with travis
 ---

-If you stumbled upon this article, you are probably experience the following error message on travis in the deployment stage:
+If you stumbled upon this article, you are probably seeing the following error message on travis in the deployment stage:

 <pre>
 Deploying application